njzjz/Pyforce/README.md

 ```
 fix 1 all pyforce C H O
 ```
+where C, H and O are names of elements.

-Also, a Python program `force.py`, which reads the XYZ format file `comb.xyz` and writes tge forces file `force.dat`, should be put in the folder.
+Also, a Python program `force.py`, which reads the XYZ format file `comb.xyz` and writes the forces file `force.dat`, should be put in the folder.

 **Examples**: [Example 1](https://github.com/njzjz/kconmd/blob/master/examples/example.py) [Example 2](https://github.com/njzjz/AIMDFragmentation/blob/master/examples/example.py)